shellqiqi/nju-network-labs/content/ch01/switchyard.md

 mininet> xterm hub
 ```

 Then run your hub code on it.
 Remember activate your Python virtual environment first.
+Replace `<Switchyard folder path>` to the path of Switchyard.

 ```
-# source ./syenv/bin/activate
+# source <Switchyard folder path>/syenv/bin/activate
 # swyard examples/myhub.py
 ... here is your hub logs ...
 ```